trevorgross/trevorgross.github.io/_posts/2023-12-17-bios-boot-from-nvme-expansion-card.md

     2. Create two partitions:
         1. `/boot`, of whatever size you want.
 I'm using only 228Mb.
         2. Unformatted partition, can be very small.
 I'm using 10Mb.
 Partition type probably doesn't matter.
 I'm using EF02, which is a UEFI partition type, and this computer doesn't even have UEFI.
-    3. Write the partition table of the USB drive and exit
+    3. Write the partition table of the USB drive and exit gdisk
     4. Use parted to set the following flags:
     5. Legacy boot on the /boot partition: